uherting/RaspbianPrep4Inst/README.md

 * The scripts are to be executed by root due to the nature of mounting / writting to devices.
 Please be aware of this.

+* You might want to turn on the "a" flag of the first partition on the target device if you write to a SSD.
+My Raspberry Pi did not want to boot at one point of time as the flag was not set.